 The IRS requires that all workers in the U.S. sign IRS Form W-4 at hire.
-This form includes important information you will need to pay the employee and to make sure income and withholding are correctly calculated on the employee's pay.
+This form includes important information you will need to pay the employee and to make sure withholding and deductions are correctly calculated on the employee's pay.

-If you are not sure what kind of employees you have, read this article on the difference between salaried and hourly employees.
+If you are not sure how to pay employees, read this article on the difference between salaried and hourly employees.

-Here are examples of how gross pay is calculated for both salaried and hourly employees if no overtime is included for that pay period:
+Here are examples of how gross pay for one payroll period is calculated for both salaried and hourly employees if no overtime is included for that pay period:

 An hourly employee is paid at an hourly rate for the pay period.
-If an employee's hourly rate is $12 and she worked 38 hours in the pay period, her gross pay for that paycheck is $456.00 ($12 x 38).
+If an employee's hourly rate is $12 and they worked 38 hours in the pay period, the employee's gross pay for that paycheck is $456.00 ($12 x 38).

-But you are not done with gross pay yet if overtime is paid.
+Then include any overtime pay.
 Next, you will need to calculate overtime for hourly workers and some salaried workers.
 Overtime pay must be added to regular pay to get gross pay.

-The federal labor law requires a minimum required overtime of one and one-half times the hourly rate for all hours over 40 in a week.
-You can pay more than this required overtime, but for our purposes here we'll use the required amount.
+You can pay more than the required overtime rate, but here we'll use the required amount.
 Some states also have overtime laws that require that overtime is to be paid at higher rates.
 Check your state labor department for details.

 Here's an example of how overtime is calculated:

-Sandy works 43 hours in a week.
+Sandy works 43 hours in one week.
 She is entitled to overtime for 3 hours at 1.5 times her hourly rate.
-If her hourly rate is $12, she receives overtime at the rate of $18 for 3 hours, totally $54 of overtime.
-This overtime is added to her regular hourly pay of $480 (40 hours x $12), for a total of $534.
-This is her gross pay for the pay period.
+If her hourly rate is $12, she receives overtime at the rate of $18 for 3 hours, totaling $54 of overtime.
+This overtime of $54 is added to her regular hourly pay of $480 (40 hours x $12), for a total of $534.
+The $534 is her gross pay for the pay period.

 To calculate Federal Income Tax withholding you will need:

-- The employee's gross pay for the pay period
+- The employee's adjusted gross pay for the pay period

 - The employee's W-4 form, and